Michael-Gardner/hpcc/README.md

 ####Master Configuration

+Under your nodes.pp or site.pp it will be necessary to declare the hpcc class with a role of 'controller' upon the puppetmaster controlling your cluster.
+It is necessary as this module utilizes puppets file resource heavily to ensure that the environment.xml is propagated across the entire cluster ([See Envgen for more information](#envgen).)

 ####Computation Nodes

-Under your nodes.pp or site.pp it will be necessary to declare the hpcc class.
+Under your nodes.pp or site.pp it will be necessary to include the hpcc class.
 All information for the computational nodes should be pulled directly from the hpcc::params class.
 The master is the only truly unique node and as such should be the only declaration with modified parameters (if necessary.)

 ```puppet
 # $(confdir)/environments/<myenv>/manifests/nodes.pp